maxim-pre/job-tracker-front/README.md

 };
 ```

 First I'm checking if the column has a key called content.
 Content is a key the maps to a function that takes the item as an argument.
-In my case, One of the columns of the jobs table is a checkbox, so to render the checkbox im calling the functions stored under the key 'content'.
+In my case, One of the columns of the jobs table is a checkbox, so to render the checkbox I'm calling the functions stored under the key 'content'.

-to handle linking to the job when the user clicks on the table row, you mak have noticed the 'link' key in the columns object.
+To handle linking to the job when the user clicks on the table row, you may have noticed the 'link' key in the columns object.
 Here I'm referencing a function that calls when a user clicks on the cell.

 ```javascript
 const navigate = useNavigate();